Maximise your money

 In some cases, the Department of Work and Pensions (DWP) can give you hardship payments.

-Hardship payments are loans.
-They have to be paid back.
+Hardship payments are loans and they have to be paid back.
 They are interest free.

 You must have exhausted other options, like asking friends and family, before contacting the DWP.